JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 	[^1]: Disclaimer on `CUDA.jl`'s GitHub page: [url](https://github.com/JuliaGPU/CUDA.jl)

-As we have already seen in the lecture *TODO LINK*, we can simply import `CUDA.jl` define some arrays, move them to the GPU and do some computation.
-In the following code we define two matrices `1000x1000` filled with random numbers and multiply them using usuall `x * y` syntax.
+As we have already seen in the [lecture](@ref gpu_lecture_no_kernel), we can simply import `CUDA.jl` define some arrays, move them to the GPU and do some computation.
+In the following code we define two matrices `1000x1000` filled with random numbers and multiply them using usual `x * y` syntax.
 ```julia
 x = randn(Float32, 60, 60)
 y = randn(Float32, 60, 60)